The scarcity of any kind of science fiction on TV means that fans of the genre tend to be a bit more forgiving.

 - There's an amount of ghost in the machine stuff with any science fiction, almost by definition, but there is also a strong correlation between poor science fiction and excessive reliance on this mechanism.

 Combustion is shown to work – we see conventional projectile weapons working fine, and burning fires, and a steam train is shown in one episode.
 However internal combustion engines don't work.
 Conceivably the distinction is that 4-stroke and diesel engines require a wet cell battery to function, however 2-stroke engines do not.
 They use the same kind of spark that is used to light a fire or shoot a bullet.
 This disparity is never pondered upon by any of the characters.

 As you watch the show you notice this kind of internal inconsistency popping up all over the place.
 It starts with poor writing, but ultimately reflects poorly upon the perceived intelligence of the viewer.

 - The mid-season cliff-hanger had our bad guy cranking up a helicopter that hadn't been flown in fifteen years.

-This was facilitated by an untested amplifier that a few minutes earlier had been sitting in the lab, but in the time it took for our good guy gang to break out of the building had been relocated to the helicopter and the machine powered up.
+This was facilitated by an untested amplifier that a few minutes earlier had been sitting in the lab, but in the time it took for our good guy gang to break out of the building, it had been relocated to the helicopter, powered up, and the helicopter launched.